botworld-wiki/beatburger.github.io/pages/roadmap.md

 ---

 layout: breadcrumbs
-title: Deveopment Roadmap
+title: Roadmap
 description: What's already planned, and when will it get done ?
 permalink: /roadmap
 titleShort: "Roadmap short"
 breadcrumbs:
-  contribute: "/contribute"
+  Contribute: "/contribute"

 ---

+# Development Roadmap

 ## Explanations
 I've started to receive bug reports, suggestions, ideas, all sorts of contributions.
 I obviously can't do everything at once so I need some kind of todo-list, and this page is where I'll share it with you so you can: